Seiya Suzuki Player Props: Cubs vs. Dodgers

 - The Dodgers pitching staff was fifth in MLB last season with a collective 9.1 strikeouts per nine innings.

-- Dodgers pitchers combined to give up 152 home runs (0.9 per game), the sixth-fewest in baseball.
+- Dodgers pitchers combined to surrender 152 home runs (0.9 per game), the sixth-fewest in baseball.

-- Syndergaard (0-1) gets the start for the Dodgers, his third of the season.
+- Grove (0-1) gets the start for the Dodgers, his third of the season.

-- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he threw four innings, allowing six earned runs while giving up eight hits.
+- The right-hander last appeared on Sunday against the Arizona Diamondbacks, when he threw 3 1/3 innings, allowing nine earned runs while giving up 12 hits.

 © 2023 Data Skrive.
 All rights reserved.